brad-dallin/laptopchemistry/docs/_methods/2025-04-07-molecule-2d-profiling-rdkit.md

 ### **2. Create ACS 1996 drawing function**

-This is personal preference for viewing 2D chemical structures.
+This is my personal preference for viewing 2D chemical structures and completely optional.

+This function creates a publication-quality 2D visualization of a chemical structure using the American Chemical Society's 1996 style guidelines.
+It processes an RDKit molecule object by computing optimal 2D coordinates, applying professional styling parameters, and returning a ready-to-display image.
+The result is a standardized chemical structure representation.

 ```python
 # Draw molecules in ACS1996 format